Updated as of June 11, 2020

 All operations related to drinking water treatment and wastewater treatment are continuing.
 Customers can be assured that their drinking water is safe and can be consumed and used as normal.

-In order to reduce potential exposure to essential Commission staff, business visitors and deliveries to all Commission treatment plants and facilities will be curtailed as much as possible until further notice.
+In order to reduce potential exposure to essential Commission staff, business visitors and deliveries to all Commission treatment plants and facilities are being curtailed as much as possible.

 Water and Sewer Emergencies

 Billing Customer Service

 As a public health precaution, in-person customer service at the Commission offices on Bondi’s Island remains suspended until further notice.
 Customers should utilize mail, telephone, and electronic methods to conduct business with the Commission.
 More information about bill pay is available here.